Dollar General location in Cobb County among several facing Department of Labor fines - NewsBreak

 “I don’t feel unsafe being in there but I’m only in there just to buy something quick,” said customer Chris Stallwurth.

 The Smyrna store on South Cobb Parkway is facing at least four violations.
-According to investigators, the store was cited back in August 2022 for issues related to maintenance, safety and properly handling of materials.
+According to investigators, the store was cited back in August 2022 for issues related to maintenance, safety, and proper handling of materials.

 Channel 2 Action News captured cellphone video from inside the Smyrna store and found some aisles that were completely blocked with merchandise all over the floor.